frizfealer/mcp-agent/memory-bank/activeContext.md

 ## 1. Current Focus

-- Implementing the `UseCaseGenerator` module.
+- Integrating the `UseCaseGenerator` module into `src/main.py`.
-- Integrating with LLM for use case extraction.
+- Planning and beginning implementation of the `SearchEngine` module (`src/search_engine/`).
-- Updating Memory Bank documentation.
+- Updating Memory Bank documentation (this current task).

-## 2. Recent Decisions
+## 2. Recent Achievements & Decisions

+- Successfully implemented the `UseCaseGenerator` module (`src/use_case_generator.py`) using OpenAI's JSON mode and Pydantic models for structured output.
+- Developed comprehensive unit tests for `UseCaseGenerator` (`tests/unit/test_use_case_generator.py`), ensuring its reliability.
 - Agreed on the core Memory Bank file structure and initial content.
 - Confirmed Python as the primary programming language.
 - Decided on a project structure (`src/`, `tests/unit/`) and `python-dotenv` for environment variables.